asyncapi/generator/docs/installation-guide.md

 If you don't have either Node or Npm installed, use the [official node.js installer](https://nodejs.org/en/download/).

 If you have the correct versions installed, proceed to the CLI installation guide below.
-Otherwise, upgrading the npm or node version is lower than the recommended versions specified above.
+Otherwise, upgrading the Npm or Node version is lower than the recommended versions specified above.

 ## Generator CLI
 The CLI tool allows you to generate message-based API boilerplate code, documentation, or anything else you need as long as you specify it in your [template](template.md).
 To use the Generator via the CLI, you will need to install the AsyncApi Generator CLI tool in your local development environment.